This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Key constraints

-The ID of the customer that owns this account.
+The ID of the customer who owns this account.
 The REFERENCES keyword labels this column as a foreign key into

 the id column of the customers table.
 This will prevent you from accidentally inserting a row into